 Lateral bracing system.

-Layout of panel joints, form liners, and tie hole pattern.
+Layout of panel joints and tie hole pattern.

-Double Wall Construction: Show details of double wall forming and premolded joint filler attachment.

 Indicate the method and schedule of construction, shoring, stripping and re-shoring procedures, materials, arrangement of joints, special architectural exposed finishes, ties, liners, and locations of temporary embedded parts.
-Comply with the requirements of falsework drawings [Consultant to amend as required given CSA S269.1 has been withdrawn], Comply with the requirements of CAN/CSA S269.3 M92 (R2013) for concrete formwork drawings.
+Comply with the requirements of CAN/CSA S269.1 for falsework drawings

 Indicate formwork design data, such as the permissible rate of concrete placement, and temperature of concrete, in forms.
 Where super-plasticizer is used in the concrete mix; design the forms for full hydrostatic pressure.
 Indicate re-shoring below slabs or beams supporting the shoring above.
 Provide a lateral bracing system.